DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/2025-04-08-find-claim-journey.md

 ---
 title: Find and claim journey
-description: "How we built the find and claim, journeys of the RIAB service ."
+description: "How we built the find and claim journeys of the RIAB service."
 date: 2025-08-04
 ---